dotnet/docs/docs/fundamentals/networking/http/httpclient-migrate-from-httpwebrequest.md

 This functionality is specific to certain platforms and is somewhat outdated.
 If you need a workaround, you can refer to [this section of the code](https://github.com/dotnet/runtime/blob/171f1a73a9f0fa77464995bcb893a59b9b98bc3d/src/libraries/System.Net.Requests/src/System/Net/HttpWebRequest.cs#L1678-L1684).

-## Usage of Certificate and TLS Related Properties in HttpClient
+## Usage of Certificate and TLS-related properties in HttpClient

 When working with `HttpClient`, you may need to handle client certificates for various purposes, such as custom validation of server certificates or fetching the server certificate. `HttpClient` provides several properties and options to manage certificates effectively.